coredns/coredns/plugin.md

 In a perfect world the following would be true for plugin: "Either you are responsible for a zone or not".
 If the answer is "not", the plugin should call the next plugin in the chain.
-If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain and all sub domains.
+If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain and all subdomains.

 ~~~ txt
 . {